-A.4 Notes on Whitelists and Blacklists
+A.4 Notes on Blocked Lists and Accepted Lists

-In order to implement either a whitelist or a blacklist, the device needs to use one of the certificate fields as the identifying entry for deciding whether or not the certificate is in the list (either white or black).
+To implement either an accepted list or a blocked list, the device needs to use one of the certificate fields as the identifying entry for deciding whether the certificate is in the list (either blocked or accepted).
 It is suggested that the Common Name (CN) field be used.